Paula Vesala: Solo career (2015–present)

 In October 2015, Paula Vesala announced that in the future she would make music under the stage name Vesala.
 Her first single "Tequila", written and composed by her, was released on October 23, 2015, and her first solo album on June 17, 2016.
 The album sold platinum in just over a month.

 As a lyricist and composer

-Paula Vesala has composed and written songs for other artists such as Johanna Kurkela, Jenni Vartiainen, Vesa-Matti Loiri, Martti Saarinen, Katri Ylander, Tiktak, Petra, Antti Tuisku, Anna Abreu, Uusi Fantasia, Freeman, Katri Helena, Jippu, Samuli Edelmann, Stig, Jesse Kaikuranta and Aṣa.
+Paula Vesala has composed and written songs for other artists such as Johanna Kurkela, Jenni Vartiainen, Vesa-Matti Loiri, Martti Saarinen, Katri Ylander, Tiktak, Petra Gargano, Antti Tuisku, Anna Abreu, Uusi Fantasia, Freeman, Katri Helena, Jippu, Samuli Edelmann, Stig, Jesse Kaikuranta and Aṣa.
 She has composed music for Finnish theater, including for the play Neljäs Tie directed by Esa Leskinen shown at the Finnish National Theatre in 2013.
 In 2016, she received the Juha Vainio Award, an annual award given to a significant Finnish lyricist.
 Vesala was the 26th person and the 5th woman to receive the award.